IBM/transition-amr-parser/README.md

 Note that all bash scripts always source `set_environment.sh`, so you do not need to source it yourself.

-To install clone and pip install torch-scatter should be installed on a GPU machine unless you know how to do it without GPU:)
+To install clone and pip install

 ```bash
 git clone git@github.ibm.com:mnlp/transition-amr-parser.git --branch Structured-mBART -s Structured-mBART